Tiggilyboo/website/content/blog/WAPIQ.md

 };
 ```

 Similar in syntax to the previous example; this snippet creates a new HTTP GET request called `search`.
-It has a path which gets appended to the API path, sets the expected return type, and the next bit declares possible `query` parameters that can be added to the URL for any `search` request.
+It has a path which gets appended to the API path, sets the expected return type, and the next bit declares possible `query` parameters that can be added to the URL for any future `search` request made.

-Now that we have set up a very basic API and action for it (Also: Notice how it does not explicitly reference the API, so we could use it on multiple APIs if you wanted to), we want to `MAP` our API requests to a response of our liking.
+Now that we have set up a very basic API and action for it (Also: Notice how each request configuration does not explicitly reference the API, so we could use it on multiple APIs if you wanted to).
+So, we want to `MAP` our API requests to a format of our liking.
 To do this we use the `MAP` configuration.

 **Example Map Configuration**
 ```wapiq